MikeFu0217/synth/README.md

        The ADS1115 returns a 0–65 535 count, which we scale to 0.0–1.0 and quantize to discrete parameter steps in `knob.py`.

-   - `Analog voltage input quantization`:
+   - **Analog voltage input quantization**:
-     The input voltage is quantized 0.01%, and in the main function, whenver the knob is tuned and the change is over 0.01%, the knob callback function is triggered to change the sound parameters.
+     The input voltage is quantized 1%, meaning that in the main function, whenever the knob is tuned and the difference is over 1%, the knob callback function is triggered to change the sound parameters.
 This makes the knob change real-time and also reduce CPU consumption as well.

-    - `Knobbing decetion timestep`:
+    - **Adding a knobbing detection interval**:
      Because ADS1115 doesn't support GPIO callback function, the knobbing can only be polled in the main loop.
 To reduce system usage, we include a knobbing detection timestep to reduce the sampling rate.
-We set the interval to 0.1 seconds, and the control flow is shown as below:
+We set the interval to 0.1 seconds, and the voltage detection would only happen every 0.1 seconds:
     ```python
     with sd.OutputStream(samplerate=SAMPLE_RATE, channels=1, dtype='float32', callback=audio_callback):
         try:
             while running: